 Notes about DC & TS membership

 Anyone who has been to the DC can become an Associate but normally only those who have attended one of the beginners’ courses can become a Member.
 If an Associate starts coming on a regular basis to any group, then after a while I will usually invite them to upgrade to full Membership.
-This involves fellowship of the TS itself for which an annual subscription is payable (£20 per calendar year expiring on 30th September; two members of a family joining can claim back 50% off the second membership) and gives the member the full range of TS benefits including access to the TS building, membership of the Memorial Library, discounts on lectures, online access to study materials, biannual magazine ‘Esoterica’, etc.
+This involves fellowship of the TS itself for which an annual subscription is payable (£20 per calendar year expiring on 30th September) and gives the member the full range of TS benefits including access to the TS building, membership of the Memorial Library, discounts on lectures, online access to study materials, biannual magazine ‘Esoterica’, etc.

 You should be aware that there are two ways of becoming a fellow of the TS: ‘attached’ or ‘unattached’.
 Most people join a local TS branch to which they become attached eg. Eastbourne Centre or Bristol Lodge; they then get membership of both the branch and the TS itself.
 Others who prefer to remain as floaters become ‘unattached’ or National members.
 Either way, TS fellowship is exactly the same but the difference lies in the branch you are attached to.
 When someone joins the DC as a Member, they become a member of both the DC and the TS, their subscription being the levy that the TS raises for each ‘attached’ member.

 Some DC Members find value in what the TS has to offer but others do not: it’s all a matter of personal taste.
 However, because the DC is an integral part of the TS, fellowship of the TS is automatic when you become a DC Member and this supports both the DC and the TS in very tangible ways.